danielendeg/nugetpackageupdate/specs/PaaS/BYOK/ByokSupport.md

 # PaaS Functional Requirements

 1. Each mechanism to create a FHIR account will support the (optional) specification of a key URI.
+2. Changing the key for a FHIR account that already has BYOK enabled.
-2. If access to a key is removed, ensure the correct error HTTP status code is returned per the "Error Condition Handling Summary" section in the Azure Security Compliance BYOK [Overview](https://aka.ms/encryptionatrestbyok).
+3. If access to a key is removed, ensure the correct error HTTP status code is returned per the "Error Condition Handling Summary" section in the Azure Security Compliance BYOK [Overview](https://aka.ms/encryptionatrestbyok).
-3. Further, if the key is not accessible, PaaS will write a log to the Azure API for FHIR Diagnostic Logginng to denote this.
+4. Further, if the key is not accessible, PaaS will write a log to the Azure API for FHIR Diagnostic Logginng to denote this.
-4. These errors are by design, so no alerts should be generated in this scenario.
+5. These errors are by design, so no alerts should be generated in this scenario.
-5. During provisioning, if the key is not accessible, provisioning should fail.
+6. During provisioning, if the key is not accessible, provisioning should fail.
 The customer will receive an appropriate error indicating the issue.
-6. If a FHIR query fails because the key is not accessible, a specific OperationOutcome will be returned to indicate this.
+7. If a FHIR query fails because the key is not accessible, a specific OperationOutcome will be returned to indicate this.

 # Design